sjd-1214/PROB_PROJECT/app_explanation.md

 1. Ensure all dependencies are installed: `pip install streamlit pandas numpy matplotlib seaborn plotly scipy scikit-learn statsmodels`
 2. Make sure the dataset file 'spotify_tracks.csv' is available in the project directory
 3. Run the app from the command line: `streamlit run app.py`
-4. The app will open in your default web browser
+4. The app will open in your default web browser and display the Home page